appcornerit/AppCorner-Social/appcorner.it/README.md

-Show apps on your web site ... and make money.
+Show apps on your web site and make money with iTunes Affiliate Program
 ============

 ###You can use AppCorner for iPhone to show your posted apps with your comments on your website an make money with your iTunes affiliate token